 This class of devices includes all ac parameters set digitally under microprocessor control.
 Depending on the device, it may or may not have data control latches.
 Additional functionality sometimes offered includes tone plant generation and reception, PPM generation, test algorithms, and echo cancellation.
-Again, this type of codec may be 5 V only or ± 5 V operation, single quad or 16-channel, and $\mu\text{-law/A-law}$ or 16-bit linear coding selectable.
-Examples of this type of codec are the Agere T8536/7 (5 V only, quad, standard features), T8533/4 (5 V only, quad with echo cancellation), and the T8531/36 (5 V only 16-channel with self-test).
+Again, this type of codec may be +5 V only or $\pm 5$ V operation, single quad or 16-channel, and $\mu$ -law/A-law or 16-bit linear coding selectable.
+Examples of this type of codec are the Agere T8536 (5 V only, quad, standard features), T8533/4 (5 V only, quad with echo cancellation), and T8531/T8532 chip set (5 V only, 16-channel with selftest).